bstjohn/character-prompt/BUILDINSTRUCTIONS.md

 Please see the file COPYING in this distribution for license terms.

-##### 1. Download and install necessary components of MeanJS by following the instructions in the [docs](http://meanjs.org/docs.html).
+##### 1. Download and install necessary components of MeanJS.
+Follow the instructions below.
+If you get stuck, see the official [docs](http://meanjs.org/docs.html).
-Essentially, you will need:
+You will need:
 - Node.js & npm
 	- See the [Node.js download page](https://nodejs.org/download/) for more info.
 - MongoDB